easyJet Baggage Allowance: The Complete Guide for 2025/26

 Sports Equipment

-Sports equipment must be booked separately and comes with a fixed handling fee in addition to your standard baggage allowance. easyJet divides sports items into two categories:
+Sports equipment is booked separately and charged on top of your normal baggage allowance. easyJet splits items into two categories:

 Each passenger is limited to one piece of sports equipment.
 Bicycles must be boxed or bagged.
 For group bookings, a maximum of six items of large sports equipment can be booked online — contact easyJet customer services directly if you need more.